-A deferred outflow of resources is a consumption of net assets by the school district that is applicable to a future reporting period (GASB Concepts Statement 4, $\P 32$ ).
+A deferred outflow of resources is a consumption of net assets by the school district that is applicable to a future reporting period (GASB Concepts Statement 4, ¶32).
 Deferred outflows of resources should be combined with assets to determine which elements meet the criteria for major fund determination.

-- Accumulated Decrease in Fair Value of Hedging Derivatives.
+- 1910 Accumulated Decrease in Fair Value of Hedging Derivatives.
 School districts should use hedge accounting, in which the changes in fair values of hedging derivative instruments are reported as either deferred outflows or deferred inflows of resources. - Net Carrying Amount of Debt Refunding.
 This is used for either current refundings or advance refundings resulting in defeasance of debt.
 The amount is the increased difference between the reacquisition price and the net carrying amount of the old debt.
 The amount should be recognized as a component of interest expense in a systematic and rational manner over the remaining life of the old debt or the life of the new debt, whichever is shorter. - 1940 Pension.
 The collective deferred outflows of resources related to pensions arising from certain changes in the collective net pension liability.
-These changes include differences between expected and actual experience, changes in assumptions and differences between expected and actual earning on plan investments. - Other Postemployment Benefits (OPEB).
-The collective deferred outflows of resources related to OPEB, which include certain changes in the net OPEB liability that have not been included in OPEB expense, and employer contributions subsequent to the measurement date of the net OPEB liability.
+These changes include differences between expected and actual experience, changes in assumptions, and differences between expected and actual earnings on plan investments. - Other Postemployment Benefits (OPEB).
+The collective deferred outflows of resources related to OPEB, which include certain changes in the net OPEB liability that have not been included in OPEB expense, and employer contributions subsequent to the measurement date of the net OPEB liability. - Asset Retirement Obligation.
+Estimate of the current value of outlays expected to be incurred.